isomerpages/moe-rafflesgirlssch/_about-us/Careers at RGS/Job Openings.md

 * Able to start immediately

-### APPLICATION DETAILS:
+### APPLICATION DETAILS

 Be part of the dynamic, creative and innovative RGS teaching and learning experience.
-At the same time, build a meaningful and rewarding career with us.&nbsp;We offer a competitive and attractive salary package and benefits commensurate with experience.
+At the same time, build a meaningful and rewarding career with us.
+We offer a competitive and attractive salary package and benefits commensurate with experience.

 Interested candidates, please send a detailed resume to: <br>
 The Human Resource Department <br>